Skip to content

 Spike Bradford, communications manager, Center for Effective Public Policy

 Mr. Bradford has served in a variety of research, analysis, and communications roles for nonprofit organizations focused on the criminal justice system, including the National Criminal Justice Association, Pretrial Justice Institute, Justice Policy Institute, and Marijuana Policy Project.
 He also worked in the research branch of the State of Hawaiʻi Department of the Attorney General and as a consultant for several leading criminal justice system policy and advocacy organizations.
-Mr. Bradford holds an MA in sociology (criminology) from the University of Hawaiʻi at Mānoa and an MEd from Bowling Green State University.
+Mr. Bradford holds an MA in sociology from the University of Hawaiʻi at Mānoa and an MEd from Bowling Green State University.

-Troy Hatfield, senior manager, Center for Effective Public Policy
+Jessica Ireland, senior manager, Center for Effective Public Policy

 Sarah Picard, PhD, director, Center for Criminal Justice Research, MDRC